What is the Standard Size of a Besser Block?

-In other parts of the world, Besser Blocks are also known as concrete blocks, grey blocks, breeze blocks and cinderblock construction.
+In other parts of the world, Besser Blocks are also known as concrete blocks, grey blocks, breeze blocks, and cinderblock construction.

-In Australia, the common name for concrete blocks is Besser Block which comes a prominent concrete block moulding equipment manufacturer, Besser.
+In Australia, the common name for concrete blocks is Besser Block which comes from a prominent concrete block moulding equipment manufacturer, Besser.

 Besser block retaining wall and raft slab